To the downtown campus, take�

 Can I also use my student ID ECUS as a VVS pass?

 No, but in conjunction with VVS semester stamps and an official photo ID you can use the VVS on Mon.-Fri. from 6 p.m. and all day on weekends and public holidays.
 The ECUS must be carried with you.

-You can print VVS semester stamps free of charge from the SSB website.
-Printing is possible from March/September for the following semester and can be carried out with or without registering on the SSB website.
+You can print VVS semester stamp free of charge from the SSB website, or download it to your mobile phone using the app.
+Printing/downloading is possible from March/September for the following semester and can be carried out with (for printing or downloading) or without registering (print only, not download) on the SSB website.

-- Instruction on how to print the VVS semester stamp with registering (PDF)
+- Instructions on how to print the VVS semester stamp without registration

-- Instruction on how to print the VVS semester stamp without registering (PDF)
+- Instructions on how to print the VVS semester stamp with registration

 Further information is published on the ECUS website (in the window "functions").

 Where do I buy a StudiTicket?